 A pdf leaflet, Open Access at Oxford (September 2017), gives an introduction to OA at the University.

 Yes.
 The University’s Open Access policy supports the academic freedom of its authors (academics, researchers, staff and students) to publish in the publication of their choice.

 Does the University favour one route to OA over another?

-What we do not wish to see is for the RCUK policy to dictate publication venue; this must remain the author’s decision.
+What we do not wish to see is for funder policy to dictate publication venue; this must remain the author’s decision.
 We do not wish to see financial issues dictate academic choice, and materially damage the standing of the research.

 How do I publish Open Access via the Green route at Oxford?

-The green route to Open Access focuses on self-archiving post peer-reviewed copies of articles in subject repositories and at Oxford, this can be achieved via the Oxford Research Archive (ORA).
-If researchers put their papers into ORA, the papers are available freely and openly on the web, the researchers comply with the RCUK policy and the University does not have to pay a publisher fee.
+The green route to Open Access focuses on self-archiving post peer-reviewed copies of articles in repositories.
+At Oxford, this can be achieved via the Oxford Research Archive (ORA).
+If researchers put their papers into ORA, the papers will be available freely and openly on the web, the researchers comply with the RCUK policy and the University does not have to pay a publisher fee.